Louise Grimes: Broadcast and teaching

 Grimes was appointed to a Department of Public Instruction committee in 1924 to work with radio station 4QG to supervise educational broadcasting.
 She broadcast these educational shows from 1938 to 1952.
 Through the late 1920s and the 1930s, she regularly performed two-piano recitals with Helen Collins for the Australian Broadcasting Corporation.

 In the 1930s, Grimes taught at Windsor State School where she was music mistress with a particular focus on the child voice.
 She directed the musical education of more than 1,100 children including junior and senior girls' choirs and boys' choir of 100 voices each, and an orchestra of 25 violinists.
 She stated that she did not want to take the children into the public eye too frequently, believing that was better for the children's characters.

 Grimes was also conductor of Brisbane Girls Grammar School Old Girls' Association choir.
-In 1936 she conducted a performance of Coleridge-Taylor's Hiawatha music in Albert Hall, Brisbane, and employed members of the Brisbane Grammar School Old Girls' Association and members of the Windsor Choir.
+In 1936 she conducted a performance of Samuel Coleridge-Taylor's Hiawatha music in Albert Hall, Brisbane, and employed members of the Brisbane Grammar School Old Girls' Association and members of the Windsor Choir.

 Grimes gave a number of Brisbane premiere performances with her choirs.
 In 1937, she conducted a performance of Benjamin Britten's Saint Nicolas cantata St John's Cathedral with boy's choir, which was the first performance of the work in Brisbane.
 She also gave the first performance of Britten's Noye's Fludde in the city.

 From 1941 to 1947, Grimes was appointed to the Windsor State School's music department, overseeing the musical education in Queensland.
 In 1957, she became a lecturer at Queensland Teachers' College.
 She moved to Kedron Park Teachers' College in 1960, where she established the music department and became dean of women.